-The Company's currency are various, and hence is not able to disclose the information of exchange gains and losses of monetary financial assets and liabilities by each significant assets and liabilities denominated in foreign currencies.
-The foreign exchange gain was NT\$545,835 thousand and NT\$77,763 thousand for the years ended December 31, 2016 and 2015, respectively.
+The Company's currencies are various.
+Accordingly, the Company is not able to disclose the information of exchange gains and losses of monetary financial assets and liabilities by each significant assets and liabilities denominated in foreign currencies.
+The foreign exchange (loss) gain was NT\$(226,199) thousand and NT\$545,835 thousand for the years ended December 31, 2017 and 2016, respectively.